btrettel/flt/to-do.md

     - Compare error messages in different compilers for units.f90
         - If necessary, request that lfortran type error message be similar to gfortran to be as useful as possible for units.f90.
     - units test with operations on 3 or more different units to make sure the output is correct
+    - Check for spaces at the end of lines.
+    - Lint the generated file units.f90.
 - Make nmllog.f90 optionally not print the time and/or level to stdout.
-    - remove dependency of genunits on nmllog?
-- `make install` to install pdim_gen.
+- `make install` to install genunits.

 Later: